froehners/astro-theme-cactus/src/content/post/outreach-hub.md

 ---
 title: "Outreach Hub"
 publishDate: "14 August 2023"
-description: "Building a Workflow Hub for Outreach Specialists"
+description: "Building a new workflow hub for outreach specialists in an existing tool."
 tags: ["Health Tech", "Enterprise", "Design lead"]

 ---